janezd/baycomp/docs/index.rst

 baycomp
 =======

 Baycomp is a library for Bayesian comparison of classifiers.
+(For those who don't know what they do and how, and why you should use them instead of testing null hypotheses, we prepared a
+:doc:`short introduction for dummies <introduction>`).

-Functions compare two classifiers on one or on multiple data sets.
+Functions in the library compare two classifiers on one or on multiple data sets.
 They compute three probabilities: the probability that the first classifier has higher scores than the second, the probability that differences are within the region of practical equivalence (rope), or that the second classifier has higher scores.
 We will refer to this probabilities as `p_left`, `p_rope` and `p_right`.
 If the argument `rope` is omitted (or set to zero), functions return only `p_left` and `p_right`.

-The region of practical equivalence (rope) is specified by the caller and should correspond to what is "equivalent" in practice; for instance, classification accuracies that differ by less than 0.5 may be called equivalent.
+The region of practical equivalence (rope) is specified by the caller and should correspond to what is "equivalent" in practice; for instance, classification accuracies that differ by less than 1 % may be called equivalent.
+So we can set a rope of 1 (if accuracies are on scale from 0 to 100, or to 0.01, if they are on a scale from 0 to 1).

 Similarly, whether higher scores are better or worse depends upon the type of the score.